-- 1. Call to Order - Certification of Notice and Quorum - Approval of the Minutes of the Annual Stockholders' Meeting held last March 15, 2019 - 4.
-Report of the President and Chief Executive Officer - Approval of the 2019 Audited Financial Statements and 2019 Annual Report - 6.
-Corporate Actions - a) Proposed Authority to organize, form and register a wholly-owned corporation for the purpose of managing, administering, conduct, own, invest, hold and operate a road transport business - Proposed Authority to invest Php57 million of corporate funds as initial capital of the newly formed corporation. - Proposed Authority to transfer, move, assign the Corporation's road transport operations to the new corporation to maximize its efficiency and expansion - Proposed Authority to invest Php4.9 billion of corporate funds in its wholly-owned subsidiary, Duta, Inc. over a period of three (3) years - c) Proposed Authority to Amend the Corporation's Articles of Incorporation particularly Article IV on corporate term from fifty (50) years to perpetual existence from and after the date of incorporation as allowed in the Revised Corporation Code. - d) Proposed Authority to Amend the Corporation's By-Laws particularly Article II Section 1 on the Annual Meeting of Stockholders from Last Friday of March of each year to Last Friday of April of each year.
+- Call to Order - 2.
+Certification of Notice and Quorum - Approval of the Minutes of the Annual Stockholders' Meeting held last March 15, 2019 - Report of the President and Chief Executive Officer - Approval of the 2019 Audited Financial Statements and 2019 Annual Report - Corporate Actions - a) Proposed Authority to organize, form and register a wholly-owned corporation for the purpose of managing, administering, conduct, own, invest, hold and operate a road transport business - Proposed Authority to invest Php57 million of corporate funds as initial capital of the newly formed corporation. - Proposed Authority to transfer, move, assign the Corporation's road transport operations to the new corporation to maximize its efficiency and expansion - Proposed Authority to invest Php4.9 billion of corporate funds in its whollyowned subsidiary, Duta, Inc. over a period of three (3) years - Proposed Authority to Amend the Corporation's Articles of Incorporation particularly Article IV on corporate term from fifty (50) years to perpetual existence from and after the date of incorporation as allowed in the Revised Corporation Code. - d) Proposed Authority to Amend the Corporation's By-Laws particularly Article II Section 1 on the Annual Meeting of Stockholders from Last Friday of March of each year to Last Friday of April of each year.

-To be as indispersable parties in the fourney of everyone wine-p life we touch
+To be an indispensable partner in the journey of everyone whose life we touch.

-- Ratification and Confirmation of all Acts and Resolutions of the Board and Management executed in the normal course of business covering the period of 01 February 2019 until 05 February 2020
+- Ratification and Confirmation of all Acts and Resolutions of the Board and Management executed in the normal course of business covering the period of 01 Feb 2019 until 05 February 2020.

-- 8. Election of the Members of the Board of Directors
+- Election of the Members of the Board of Directors

-- 9. Appointment of External Auditor
+- Appointment of External Auditor

 - Other Matters

-- 11. Adjournment
+- Adjournment

-All stockholders as of 28 February 2020 shall be entitled to participate and vote in the said annual meeting.
+All stockholders as of 07 May 2020 shall be entitled to participate and vote in the said annual meeting.